Conrad Grebel University College

 Conrad Grebel programs

-In their fourth year of the Peace and Conflict Studies program, students are required to take PACS 401 - Senior Research Seminar.
+In your fourth year of the Peace and Conflict Studies program, you will be required to take PACS 401 - Senior Research Seminar.
 Working with the guidance of an instructor, you will explore the relationship between theory and practice in regards to peace making.
 Each student conducts an individual research project that relates to their own personal and/or professional development and interests within the PACS field.